dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 **Learning Checks:**

 1. After your group members have all created their "dhb_awesome" folder have them find where it lives on their computer through Finder/My Computer.
+Also have them find their newly created "my_first_script.py" file.
 Have them compare the directory path with what they did in Terminal to ensure they can see that they are creating files and folders on their local machine.

 ### Two

+**Module Goal:** to understand how computers talk to one another (through the syntax of API requests) and how computers display data (as a data dump vs. JSON).

+Beginning Activity:
-Start with the DPLA interface in the browser and search for "cooking".
+Start with the DPLA interface in the browser and have your group search for "cooking".
 Have your group read what's going on in the URL.
 Filter the number of items displayed using the GUI's filters.
 How did the URL change?
 What's the syntax?

 **Learning Checks:**